BigBadBlue/sk-ios-test/README.md

-SK iOS Test Directory App
+iOS Test Directory App
 ---

 # About SK:

-This is a test...Worldstarhiphop sucks, now i'm adding random text to fix.

-small change.
+N/A